Police looking for fan that caused spectacular crash at Tour de France | Offside

 2021 Tour info

 This year’s Tour de France began on June 26, with the crash occurring midway through the opening stage.
-21 stages make up this year’s Tour, which concludes on July 17 with the traditional ride through Paris’ Avenue des Champs-Élysées serving as the final destination for the riders.
+This year’s Tour is comprised of 21 stages concluding on July 17 with the traditional ride through Paris’ Avenue des Champs-Élysées serving as the final destination for the riders.

-The Tour de France was postponed last year due to the COVID-19 pandemic from its traditional June/July start, eventually starting on August 29th and running through late September.
-Fans were encouraged to stay home for last year’s event, but it’s returned to be a bit of a free-for-all this year once again.
+The Tour de France was postponed last year due to the COVID-19 pandemic.
+Traditionally beginning in June or July, it eventually began on August 29, running through late September.
+Fans were encouraged to stay home for last year’s event but returned this year.

 Belgium’s Tim Merlier won Monday’s Stage 3.